SoilFLO/interview-takehome/README.md

 Context

 - There are ~100,000 construction sites in the SitesJSONData file
-- A Site is a place/location that receives materials e.g. Soil, or where you can get materials
+- A Site is a place/location that sends or receives materials e.g. Soil, Rubble
 - For Construction, Soil is often removed to build the foundations, and in some cases soil is needed to level a building
 - A construction site can have many dump trucks running in a single day.
 Removing soil/materials from the site and being transferred to another site
 - There are ~1000 trucks in the TrucksJSONData file
-- A construction site can have many dump trucks running in a single day.
-Removing soil/materials from the site and being transferred to another site

 ### Requirements: